+4. Contribute to a savings account – to save for key goals

 If you already have an emergency fund and you’ve either applied money toward debt or don’t have any debt, then consider putting at least some of your tax refund into a high-yield savings account.
 It could be money that’s earmarked for a down payment on a home, a wedding or saving for a vacation.

 You don’t have to earmark a savings account now.
 Your life goals will probably change as you age.
 So just having that money in your savings account will allow you to easily adapt as priorities shift.
 You can either lump all your savings into a single account or place funds in separate high-yield savings accounts to make sure that money meant for one purpose doesn’t get casually used for something else.
 Be sure to hold your emergency fund in a high-yield savings account, so you’re getting the best interest rate that’s available while still having regular access to the money.

 To get the highest APY, banks used to offer tiered balances to encourage customers to put all their money in a single institution.
 But now online banks, generally, offer the best APYs and require low or no minimum balance in return.
-There are several accounts with competitive yields that have no or low minimum balance requirements.
+There are several online banks with competitive yields that have no or low minimum balance requirements.